Vastra-Gotalandsregionen/handbok/README.md

 directory of Liferay.
 Building the application has no prior dependency of Node or NPM; they are downloaded during the Maven build.

+To build with ahead-of-time (AOT) and minification compilation, run `mvn package -Pprod`.